robertlarkins/preferred-development-practices/C#/SolutionStructure.md

     │  └─ infra               # CloudFormation Templates that build the hosting environment └─ ...

  - `app` folder
      This folder contains everything needed to build the project.
 This may include:
     - Build Scripts
     - Pipelines
     - Scripts that run tests
  - `infra` folder
     This folder contains everything needed to build the hosting environment.
 This is likely going to be:
     - Network
     - Application Hosting

-The idea is that anything in there are no dependencies between the `app` and `infra` folders.
-It should be possible to run the infrastructure templates without building the application and vice-versa.
+No dependencies between the `app` and `infra` folders should exist, allowing the application or infrastructure templates to be run independently from each other.

 ### Solution Items